lagdo/symfony-facades/README.md

 }
 ```

+The `@extends AbstractFacade<MyService>` phpdoc will prevent errors during code analysis with [PHPStan](https://phpstan.org/), and allow code completion on calls to facades in editors.

 ### Using a service locator

 The above facade will work only for services that are declared as public.